-- a) The short-selling of transferable securities is not permitted - Sub-fund assets must not be invested in real estate, precious metals or certificates concerning precious metals, precious metal contracts, goods or goods contracts. - c) A sub-fund must not enter into any obligations which, together with the loans under 3.1(b), exceed 15% of the respective sub-fund's net assets.
+- The short-selling of transferable securities is not permitted. - Sub-fund assets must not be invested in real estate, precious metals or certificates concerning precious metals, precious metal contracts, goods or goods contracts. - c) A sub-fund must not enter into any obligations which, together with the loans under 3.1(b), exceed 15% of the respective sub-fund's net assets.

-4. General information on derivatives, securities financing transactions and techniques and instruments transferable securities and money market instruments as well as exchange rates and currencies, provided such use is intended to achieve an efficient management and/or covering of the respective sub-fund's assets.
+4. General information on derivatives, securities financing transactions and techniques and instruments

+Under the conditions and within the limits set out by the CSSF, each sub-fund may employ derivatives, securities financing transactions, techniques and instruments relating to transferable securities and money market instruments as well as exchange rates and currencies, provided such use is intended to achieve an efficient management and/or covering of the respective sub-fund's assets.